 In truth, the ones I ended up snapping photos of were quite well-kept compared to a lot of ones I've seen.
 Because the more primitive ones, you don't even see the sign until you're practically right on top of it and I couldn't get the camera up in time.
 So actually, some of these look pleasant enough except they look stifling hot inside, just little cement boxes or metal boxes.
 I think I'd be sweating like a pig ... not like a pretty person.

 But then I began to notice that sometimes the people were sitting outside, so maybe it's just a place to store their supplies, but when it's hot they work outside.
 Mostly they are doing intricate handiwork like braiding and such.
 Here's a gal working outside, for instance.

-This is a woman I met about whom I don't have the most positive feelings, however I really like her hairstyle.
-(She looks sweet enough, but I will probably explain more about her in a later post.)
+This is a woman I met about whom I don't have the most positive feelings, as she was part of a family accusing her grandmother of being a witch, however I really like her hairstyle.

 So here is a selection of the photos of hair salons I took from the moving car ... you'll have to forgive if they aren't awesomely framed or executed!
 Actually my camera did a better job than I might have expected at 120 kilometers per hour.
 My favorite one I saw on this trip I didn't get a photo of, but it was in Botswana and the words painted on the outside of the little shack were, "Hair Saloon."

 And here is my favorite that I got a photo of ... the car wash hair salon.
 I wonder if their idea was to wash your car while you're getting your hair cut, or to cut your hair while your car is being washed.
 Of course, if there is only one employee then I guess you must do them consecutively if you'e in the market for both.